 Open the full Ask Rio Times →

-The network is the set of lines and substations that will carry power generated at Wales, on the west bank of the Demerara River, across the water and into homes, businesses and industry.
+The network is the set of lines and substations that will carry power made at Wales, on the west bank of the Demerara River, across the water and into homes, businesses and industry.
 It is the piece that turns a power plant into usable electricity for the country.

 Why Gas-to-Energy matters for costs